 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Talk to your doctor before getting flu shots or other vaccines.
+- Talk to your doctor before you get flu shots or other vaccines.
 You should not receive live virus vaccines while you take this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, bone marrow problems, diabetes, high blood pressure, high potassium in the blood, lung disease, nerve problems, a weak immune system, or any type of infection, or a history of tuberculosis.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bone marrow problems, diabetes, high blood pressure, lung disease, nerve problems, any type of infection, or a history of tuberculosis.

 Possible Side Effects While Using This Medicine